akashkhatri-7/GNDEC-Induction-Program/README.md

 ### 01:30 PM – 02:30 PM
 **Mathematics Lecture** – Cancelled
 A mathematics class was scheduled after lunch, but the teacher was unavailable, and the lecture was cancelled.

+---
+# Day 10 (11/08/2025)
+---
+### 10:30 AM – 12:30 PM
+**Professional English Communication Practical** – Prof. Manjot Kaur (ENG Lab)
+In this session, Prof. Manjot Kaur played a video of **Dr. Shashi Tharoor** on YouTube using the projector.
+After watching, each student was asked to explain the content in English as a presentation exercise, helping us improve comprehension, speaking skills, and confidence.

+### 01:30 PM – 02:30 PM
+**Basic Electrical and Electronics Engineering Lecture** – Harminder Kaur Aulakh
+A lecture covering fundamental concepts of BEEE for the CSA section, focusing on basic electrical principles and introductory topics in electronics.

+### 02:30 PM – 03:30 PM
+**Mathematics Lecture**
+During this lecture, two 4th-year students visited to guide us.
+One of them, from the Mechanical branch, is also the head of the **Genconian Craft Prix Workshop**.
+They shared valuable academic and extracurricular insights with the class.

+### 03:30 PM – 04:30 PM
+**Mentoring Class & Professional Development Practical** We interacted with the mentor assigned to the CSA-2 section.
+The session focused on guidance, clarifying doubts, and understanding how the mentoring system works to support students throughout the semester.